sunny73cr/Computer-Configurator/computer-configurator-api/README.md

 The major dependency for this project, providing the 'data access layer'.
 Npgsql provides communnication with PostgreSQL databases; and EntityFrameworkCore provides Object-Relational-Mapping.
-Eventually as queries become more complex for a combination of highly normalised data (eg. a 'System');
-raw SQL querying functionality built in to EF Core may be used for increasing performance.
+Eventually as queries become more complex for a combination of highly normalised data (eg. the 'System' entity), raw SQL querying functionality built in to EF Core may be used for increasing performance.

 ### Konscious.Security.Cryptography.Argon2 [(NuGet)](https://www.nuget.org/packages/Konscious.Security.Cryptography.Argon2) [(GitHub)](https://github.com/P-H-C/phc-winner-argon2):